-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
-The objective of the Fund is to invests in a range of funds aimed at long-term capital growth at high risk.
+Riyad Al Mutahafedh Sharia Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund's investors (the "Unitholders").
+The objective of the Fund is to invests in a range of sharia-compliant funds based on the Shariah Authority aims to maintain the invested capital and achieve a competitive short-term rate of return under limited risk.

 In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
 Accordingly, the Fund Manager prepares separate financial statements for the Fund.
 The management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+However, in accordance with the Fund's Agreement, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.

-The Fund commenced its activities on 10 June 2001, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
-On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008)."
+The Fund commenced its activities on 31 December 2002, where the terms and conditions of the Fund were originally approved by the Saudi Central Bank (SAMA).
+On 20 December 2008, the terms and conditions of the fund were approved by the Capital Markets Authority (CMA) through their letter dated 12 Dhul Hijja 1429H (corresponding to 20 December 2008).".